-EDITOR’S NOTE (December 26, 2019): Enlarged text.
+EDITOR’S NOTE (May 16, 2020): Updated text for clarity and added a new photo.
 See recipe video on my Facebook fan page.

-Our family regularly ate cornbread with greens, pinto beans and black-eyed peas.
-Sometimes for breakfast, we’d have buttered cornbread drizzled with syrup.
+Growing up, cornbread was served several times a week in our family.
+It was affordable and easy to make.
+I have fond memories of eating with greens, pinto beans and black-eyed peas.
+Sometimes for breakfast, we’d have buttered cornbread drizzled with pancake syrup.

 I’ll always love hot cornbread with a good meal.
 Never gets old.

 Back in 2010 when I decided to “hire me” as a solution to unemployment, a flash of inspiration came to.
 It was THE answer to my prayers.

 Suddenly, “cornbread” flashed into my mind.
 I have loved to cook and bake my entire life.
 I also wanted to work for myself!!!

 During my crisis, I remembered my grandma teaching me how to make her delicious cornbread.
 I decided to create a career as a recipe developer since I loved to cook and bake.
 Cornbread was my first recipe.